 You don’t have to own a backpack and slum it in hostels to go travelling, as culture and adventure await even on a short break.
-Fitting your travels in with an All Inclusive holiday means you can get the best of beach lounging and culture hunting.
+Fitting your travels in with a cheap All Inclusive holiday means you can get the best of beach lounging and culture hunting.
 And for those who want to pack all they can into a week away, island or even country-hopping is an option for stacking up all the holiday-worthy locations in the vicinity.

 Check out the reasons below why you should catch the short-stay travelling bug soon.

 Few places in the world do eco-tourism better than Costa Rica, and that means you can experience its exotic natural environments and see the fascinating wildlife, all while supporting conservation efforts.
 Traverse walkways and zipline through a cloud forest, see frogs in the rainforest or get up close to volcanoes and geysers, before heading back to your comfortable beachside hotel.

 Santa’s official home of Lapland is bursting with festivities and provides magical winter family breaks that feel like they’re a world away, but are less than a four-hour plane ride away.
 As well as seeing the main man, activities include snowmobiling, reindeer sleigh rides, ice fishing and of course plenty of snowball fights.